 Performance with Creams, Liquids, and Powder

-For this Spa Sciences Echo review I am testing it with liquid, cream, and powder formulations.
+I am testing it with liquid, cream, and powder formulations.
 More specifically, I have used it to apply foundation, cream contour, and powder blush.

 This brush head does a great job of applying foundation.
 It is not streaky, nor does it absorb product.
 Your overall complexion ends up looking well blended and smooth.
 I still prefer to finish my complexion with a quick bounce of a blending sponge to provide that skin-like finish.